scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 ---------------------------------

 *PyCID* is a Python library for solving and analysing single-agent and multi-agent causal influence diagrams.
 Several key classes - ``CausalBayesianNetwork``, ``CID``, and ``MACID`` - enable these decision problems and games to be solved and analyses functions for finding graphical properties, incentives in CIDs, and reasoning patterns in MACIDs make *PyCID* a customizable, but powerful library for testing research ideas and exploring applications.
 Single-agent and multi-agent causal influence diagrams are an area of active research.
 As theory develops, the *PyCID* library will also grow.
 For example, extensions will likely include:

-*  support for finding incentives in multi-decision CIDs (TODO cite the multi-decision paper).
+*  Support for finding incentives in multi-decision CIDs (TODO cite the multi-decision paper).
-*  support for Structural Causal Models :cite:`pearl2009causality` and therefore also quantitative RI and ICI.
+*  Support for Structural Causal Models :cite:`pearl2009causality` and therefore also quantitative RI and ICI.
-*  more game theoretic concepts (e.g. more equilibrium concepts).
+*  More game-theoretic concepts (e.g. more equilibrium concepts).
-*  support for multi-agent incentives.
+*  Support for multi-agent incentives.

 In this paper, we have demonstrated the usefulness of *PyCID* by focusing on causal influence diagrams; however, this library is also well suited for working with statistical influence diagrams.
-The development team would like to invite researchers from any domain to use *PyCID* in order to test the package for diverse applications and to join our Causal Incentives Working Group.
+The development team would like to invite researchers from any domain to use *PyCID* to test the package for diverse applications and to join our Causal Incentives Working Group.
 The *PyCID* repository is available on GitHub under our working group's organization: https://github.com/causalincentives/pycid.

 Acknowledgements